Acanguven/k8s-migrate/README.md

 # K8S Migrator

-Migrate namespace from one k8s to other in 3 seconds.
+Copy namespace from one kubernetes to other in 3 seconds

 Install
 ```bash